-Northern Minnesota falls to minus-36 as frigid Arctic blast descends south
+Arctic blast over central U.S. set to worsen, expand

 Bone-chilling air first surged south late last week, bringing temperatures as low as minus-16 to Minneapolis.
 The Twin Cities didn’t make it above zero Sunday, and Minneapolis’s high was only a minus-3.

-The city bottomed out at minus-9 again Monday morning, kicking off the workweek with a forecast high of zero degrees.
+The city bottomed out at minus-9 again Monday morning, and minus-9 early Tuesday.
+A comparatively balmy high of 7 degrees was forecast Tuesday afternoon.

-Farther north, temperatures fell to as low as minus-36 at International Falls, Minn.
+Farther north, temperatures fell to as low as minus-36 at International Falls, Minn. on Monday morning.
 Wind chills tumbled below minus-50.
 The airport there hasn’t been above zero since 6 p.m.
 Friday; they were still sitting at minus-16 degrees at 11 a.m.
 Monday morning.
+Their next shot of reaching temperatures above zero isn’t until Sunday or Monday.

+That would be a sum of ten or eleven days below zero, the longest such since streak there since at least 1971.

+In many places, the cold is more remarkable for its longevity than intensity.
+Omaha, Neb. will nab a stretch of at least nine consecutive days below 15 degrees, one of the top five longest streaks on record.
+It would also be the longest cold streak of that magnitude since the 1980s.

-Aberdeen Regional Airport in South Dakota hit minus-20 degrees, while Mound City, about 80 miles west-northwest of Aberdeen, dropped to minus-24.
+In South Dakota, Aberdeen Regional Airport hit minus-20 degrees Monday morning, while Mound City, about 80 miles west-northwest of Aberdeen, dropped to minus-24.
 Mound City has a population of 71.
+Aberdeen had dropped to minus-13 early Tuesday.

+If current forecasts verify, it’s likely that Aberdeen could record a string of ten or more consecutive days with lows below minus-10 — the first streak that long since the 1990s.

 The extreme cold even tripped up weather satellites, which ordinarily only see temperatures that frigid when signals bounce off high-altitude clouds.
 Early Monday, however, those minus-20 degree readings were coming from the surface.